top of page

 Introduction to Automotive Construction Permits

 Car wash, auto service, gas station, and automotive construction permits in South Florida govern the construction of automotive-related commercial facilities throughout Miami-Dade, Broward, and Palm Beach counties.
-Automotive facility categories include traditional gas stations and convenience stores combining fuel retail with substantial convenience and food service, automated car washes with substantial mechanical and water management infrastructure, manual car wash facilities with substantial bay-based operations, auto service and repair facilities including general automotive repair and specialty service operations, and combined automotive facilities supporting the substantial automotive activity throughout the region.
+Automotive facility categories include traditional gas stations and convenience stores combining fuel retail with convenience and food service, automated car washes with mechanical and water management infrastructure, manual car wash facilities with bay-based operations, auto service and repair facilities including general automotive repair and specialty service operations, and automotive facilities supporting the automotive activity throughout the region.

 Florida Building Code Occupancy

-Automotive facility occupancy classification under Florida Building Code Chapter 5 typically follows Group S-1 Moderate-Hazard Storage occupancy for repair garages with limited fuel quantities, Group H Hazardous occupancy where substantial flammable and combustible liquid storage exceeds permitted thresholds, Group M Mercantile occupancy for the convenience store and retail portions of combined facilities, Group B Business occupancy for office areas, and combined mixed occupancy classifications.
+Automotive facility occupancy classification under Florida Building Code Chapter 5 typically follows Group S-1 Moderate-Hazard Storage occupancy for repair garages with limited fuel quantities, Group H Hazardous occupancy where flammable and combustible liquid storage exceeds permitted thresholds, Group M Mercantile occupancy for the convenience store and retail portions of facilities, Group B Business occupancy for office areas, and mixed occupancy classifications.
 Each occupancy classification carries specific life safety, fire protection, and structural requirements addressing the unique hazard considerations of automotive facilities.

 Underground Storage Tank Requirements

-Underground storage tank (UST) requirements for gas stations and substantial fuel storage facilities under Florida Department of Environmental Protection rules (Florida Administrative Code Chapter 62-761) establish substantial regulatory framework for fuel storage including tank construction requirements (double-walled tanks with interstitial monitoring), corrosion protection (cathodic protection for steel tanks), overfill prevention (automatic shutoff devices), leak detection (continuous monitoring), spill containment, and combined provisions.
-UST installation requires FDEP registration with ongoing operational permits and substantial regulatory coordination throughout the tank service life.
+Underground storage tank (UST) requirements for gas stations and fuel storage facilities under Florida Department of Environmental Protection rules (Florida Administrative Code Chapter 62-761) establish regulatory framework for fuel storage including tank construction requirements (double-walled tanks with interstitial monitoring), corrosion protection (cathodic protection for steel tanks), overfill prevention (automatic shutoff devices), leak detection (continuous monitoring), spill containment, and provisions.
+UST installation requires FDEP registration with ongoing operational permits and regulatory coordination throughout the tank service life.

 Aboveground Storage Tank Considerations